 House Passes Self-Driving Car Bill

+The House just passed a bipartisan bill to encourage autonomous vehicles testing.
 On Wednesday, the House of Representatives did something that's woefully uncommon these days: It passed a bill with bipartisan support.
 The bill, called the SELF DRIVE Act, lays out a basic federal framework for autonomous vehicle regulation, signaling that federal lawmakers are finally ready to think seriously about self-driving cars and what they mean for the future of the country.
 "With this legislation, innovation can flourish without the heavy hand of government," said Representative Bob Latta, the Ohio Republican who heads up the Digital Commerce and Consumer Protection Subcommittee, in a floor speech just before the SELF DRIVE Act passed by a two-thirds majority.
-This seems like a good time for Congress to step in, and the famously regulation-averse tech industry has actually welcomed the legislative clarification.
-Self-driving vehicles have been testing on public roads since 2010, when Google hit the streets near Mountain View, California.
+The Senate will need to pass its own bill before the legislative framework can become law.

 Sep-6-2017, 21:25:05 GMT